peteroupc/encoding/docs/PeterO.Text.Encodings.md

  Reads Unicode characters from a character input and converts them to a text string.
 In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows:  `reader.InputToString()` .
 If the object's class already has a InputToString method with the same parameters, that method takes precedence over this extension method.

- In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows:  `reader.InputToString()` .
-If the object's class already has a  `InputToString`  method with the same parameters, that method takes precedence over this extension method.

      <b>Parameters:</b>

  * <i>reader</i>: A character input whose characters will be converted to a text string.